pepetd/pepetd.github.io/_drafts/my-journey-with-midjourney.md

 </table>
 </center>

-I then chose to Upscale variation 4 from the variants made from choice # 3, I did upscaled it twice, once you upscale the first time you can either create variations for it or upscale it to max.
+I then chose to pscale variation # 4 from the variants made from choice # 3, I did upscaled it twice, once you upscale the first time you can either create variations for it or upscale it to max.
 I went ahead and upscaled it to max.

 <center>
 <table>